-- Where the requirements could also be solved through alternative actions, such as using units in the Balancing Mechanism, these alternatives will also be considered in the assessment.
-If tendered options and TO-build options do not offer a benefit against these alternative actions, the result may be to procure less than the stated requirement. - \ The lowest-cost solution which meets the requirements of the pathfinder will be accepted.
-In some tenders this may be a portfolio of several options which meet the requirements when operating together.
-This solution will be verified with any necessary technical study. - Balancing Reserve: will fulfil the Control Room requirements for synchronised reserve, which is used to manage imbalance between generation and demand in real-time.
+- Thermal Constraints - Voltage Constraints - Stability Constraints - Stability: is the inherent ability of the system to quickly return to acceptable operation following a disturbance.
+The term is used to describe a broad range of topics, including inertia, short circuit level and dynamic voltage.
+If the system becomes unstable it could lead to partial or total system shut down leading to the disconnection of consumers. - Balancing Reserve: will fulfil the Control Room requirements for synchronised reserve, which is used to manage imbalance between generation and demand in real-time.
 The reserve should be held on units able to start delivering a contracted volume in form of an increase or decrease in generation or demand starting within 2 minutes of an instruction.
 Balancing Reserve will be procured from BM providers at Day Ahead for next day delivery.
 The providers will be paid an Availability Payment when awarded the contract at Day Ahead and a Utilisation Payment (in the form of their Bid or Offer payment) when dispatched through the BM during contracted Service Windows.
 The product will be procured in both directions, Negative Reserve and Positive Reserve, which will be procured independently.